bridgecrew-perf6/cgi-gcp-deploy/README.md

 Please do the followings first;

+1. A service account with proper permission setup for your GCP Project: https://cloud.google.com/compute/docs/access/service-accounts
+Compute, enabled engine API: https://cloud.google.com/sdk/gcloud/reference/services/enable

+   Example: ```gcloud services --project <project name> enable compute.googleapis.com```

-1. MAKE SURE to update the variables in the script to relfect your actual values. \
+2. MAKE SURE to update the variables in the script to relfect your actual values. \

-2. Make it executable by executing  ```chmod +x cgi-gcp-setup.sh```
+3. Make it executable by executing  ```chmod +x cgi-gcp-setup.sh```

 ### Deploy using the script